top of page

 • Decreased quality - Physicians performed better than NPs/PAs in 9 out of 10 quality measures

-• Policy change - The Hattiesburg Clinic no longer allows NP/PAs to act in a primary care role - all patients are seen by a primary physician, with NPs/PAs working under physician direction in a truly physician-led team
+These results led to a policy change: Hattiesburg Clinic no longer allows NP/PAs to act in a primary care role - all patients are seen by a primary physician, with NPs/PAs working under physician direction in a truly physician-led team

 bottom of page